 When market price is below the daily production cost, i.e. top price, price discovery will work in a normal way, as a balance between supply and demand; hence the price will be free to fluctuate between zero and daily production cost.
 If there is no new demand in the market, the coin supply will stay fixed, i.e. there will be no flow, which will be a positive effect on scarcity.

 When the demand in the market is high enough to consume all the sellers up to the production cost, instead of a price spike, new coins will be minted and sold to the market at the production cost.
 As a result, flow will be generated and scarcity will be effected negatively.
-But this only happens when the market is at its highest possible price, so the negative effect of adding supply on price will be quite minimal.
+But this can only happen when the market is at its historic ATH, so the negative effect of adding supply on price will be quite minimal.

 Rising Coin production cost will start at $1 and increase 1% daily.
 The daily increase might look quite small but when it is considered on a long time frame, it will be quite high; 1% daily increase is equivalent to an increase of about 37 times per year.
 As a result, the daily increase of production cost will make it harder and harder to add new supply.
 Although there is no mechanism to put a hard limit on the supply, it will be exponentially harder to add new supply as time passes; the same amount of money can increase the supply 1 / 37th of the amount it could increase it one year ago, and 1 / 1,370th of the amount it could increase it two years ago.

 To put it in another perspective, at the project start date when coin price is $1, 1 million dollars can add 1 million RC supply.
 One year later, same 1 million dollars can add about 26,500 RC supply, and another year later, 1 million dollars can add only about 700 RC supply.